goabstract/abstract-sdk/docs/abstract-api.md

 });
 ```

 > Note: The API and CLI [transports](/docs/transports) behave differently for merge state.
-The CLI transport ignores `options.parent`, and _only_ returns one of the three possible merge states (no other fields are included).
+The CLI transport ignores `options.parentId`, and _only_ returns one of the three possible merge states (no other fields are included).
 The API transport includes a value for each field of `BranchMergeState`, and only returns statuses `CLEAN` or `NEEDS_UPDATE`.

 ## Changesets